 Brig.
 R.V Jatar (known as Raghunath) was in a heroic battle during the 1971 war.
-The details of the battle are given below in article written by Col Bhatia.
+The details of the battle are given below in an article written by Col Bhatia.
 This article titled “Lord of the Desert” by Col N N Bhatia (Retd) was published in the Lahore Times.
 The links to this article are also available here on the Bharat Rakshak site and here on Point Blank, a news site.

 Lord of the Desert